Mivasyuk/bimm143/README.md

 # bimm143

-This is my classwork from BIMM 143 Winter 2020 at UCSD
+This is my classwork from BIMM 143 Winter 2020 at UC San Diego